 Evaluate Your Car Before Detailing

 The most difficult part of any new skill is knowing what to do first and detailing a car is no different.
 Ask three professional detailers what to do first, and you’ll get three different answers.
 So, perhaps the most important step of all is to evaluate the work required.

-The first step in any detailing program is the evaluation of your car’s paint.
-Take a quick walk around your car.
+The first step in any detailing program is an evaluation of your car’s paint.
+Take a walk around your car.
 Do you see bug stains, water spots and tar spots, or is it completely free of contamination?
 How does the paint feel to your hand?
 Is it rough, does it have small surface bumps, or is it smooth like glass?